Michael E. Mann: Awards and honors

 On February 14, 2018, the American Association for the Advancement of Science announced that Mann was chosen to receive the 2018 Public Engagement with Science award.

 On September 4, 2018, the American Geophysical Union announced Mann as the 2018 recipient of its Climate Communication Prize.

 On February 12, 2019, Mann and Warren Washington were named to receive the 2019 Tyler Prize for Environmental Achievement.

 In April 2020, he was elected member of the National Academy of Sciences.
 Along with Antonella Santuccione Chadha, he also received the World Sustainability Award from the MDPI Sustainability Foundation.

 In 2022, the American Physical Society recognized Mann with the Leo Szilard Lectureship Award "for distinguished contributions to the public's understanding of climate science controversies, and to how our individual and collective actions can mitigate climate change."

+In 2023 the American Humanist Association gave Mann their 2023 Humanist of the Year award.

+In 2024, the British Royal Society named Mann as a Foreign Member.